Lime – When do I use it? How much should I use? How often should I apply it?

 Grass species are adapted to a wide range of soil pH.
-However, optimum growing conditions for common turfgrass species is where the pH is neutral to slightly acidic (7.0 - 6.0).
+However, optimum growing conditions for common turfgrass species are where the pH is neutral to slightly acidic (7.0 – 6.0).

 When to Lime?

-Lime can be applied any time however, for best results:
+Lime can be applied at any time however, for the best results:

 Take a soil test before planting a new lawn.
 Then apply lime when preparing the soil so that it can be tilled in.